TheAmericanMaker/Simple-Ollama-GUI-Client/README.md

 # Simple Ollama GUI Client

-A modern, user-friendly graphical interface for interacting with Ollama AI models locally.
+A simple, user-friendly graphical interface for interacting with Ollama AI models locally.
+This project is working nicely but could use a bit more polish in some areas.

+This project demonstrates the potential of human-AI collaboration in software development, combining human direction and oversight with AI-assisted coding and implementation.

 ![Ollama GUI Client Screenshot](docs/screenshots/darkmode.png)